harilvfs/Arch-Wiki/docs/installation/grubinstall.md

 > [!NOTE]
 > **Remember to remove the installation media (e.g., USB) after rebooting to avoid booting into the installer again.**

+> [!IMPORTANT]
+> I haven’t mentioned or written anything about installing graphics drivers for NVIDIA or AMD GPUs.
+You can find information for NVIDIA in these docs, but I strongly recommend checking the official [Arch Wiki](https://wiki.archlinux.org/title/Category:Graphics) for installing GPU drivers for both NVIDIA and AMD.
+>
+> While I could include the documentation here for installing graphics drivers, it may not be the most effective way to properly set up your GPU drivers.
+Thank you.